 Chief Operating Officer

-Cathy Cloud is responsible for supervising NFHA programs in the areas of compliance and consulting, membership services, education and outreach, national media, community development, finances, and administration.
-Ms. Cloud is responsible as well for the development and implementation of Fair Housing School®, NFHA’s comprehensive training and education program for fair housing personnel.
-Ms. Cloud has been in the fair housing field since 1984 and at NFHA since 1990.
+Cat Cloud is responsible for supervising NFHA’s programs in the areas of compliance and consulting, membership services, education and outreach, national media, community development, finances, and administration.
+Ms. Cloud is also responsible for developing and implementing Fair Housing School®, NFHA’s comprehensive training and education program for fair housing personnel.
+She has been in the fair housing field since 1984 and at NFHA since 1991.

 Vice President of Member Services and Community Development

-Sherrill Frost-Brown is responsible for coordinating technical assistance to National Fair Housing Alliance member organizations and for growing the membership.
-Sherrill also directs NFHA’s Community Development programs including the National Housing Accessibility Partnership (HAP) program which provides grants to fair housing centers to modify homes and apartments for persons with disabilities.
-She represents NFHA at national and regional events and presents on fair housing workshops.
+Sherrill Frost-Brown coordinates technical assistance to NFHA’s member organizations.
+Ms. Frost-Brown also directs NFHA’s community development programs including the National Housing Accessibility Partnership (HAP) program, which provides grants to fair housing centers to modify homes and apartments for persons with disabilities.
+She represents NFHA at national and regional events and presents at fair housing workshops

 Alayne Hersh completes journal entries for the month-end accounting process, prepares invoices, and records credit card transactions and bank deposits to the general ledger.

-Yvonne Lewis is the first point of contact for all incoming calls and for greeting guest.
-She exhibits professionalism at all times.
-She provides direct assistance to the Chief Operating Officer, the Executive Vice President, the Senior Administrator, and all other NFHA staff as needed.
-Her role is to provide excellent customer service, and to assist her coworkers when needed.
-She assists with hosting and planning the annual meeting each year.
+Yvonne Lewis is the first point of contact for all incoming calls and for greeting guests.
+Ms. Lewis provides direct assistance to the COO and all other NFHA staff as needed, and she assists with hosting and planning NFHA’s annual meetings.